Symphonym: Universal Phonetic Embeddings for Cross-Script Name Matching: Introduction

 \section{Introduction}

-Historical gazetteers aggregate place references from sources spanning millennia, dozens of languages, and multiple writing systems.
-The World Historical Gazetteer\footnote{\url{https://whgazetteer.org}} (WHG) alone indexes over 112 million toponym records from antiquity to the present, drawn from sources as diverse as classical Latin itineraries, medieval Arabic geographies, and modern national mapping agencies.
-Each toponym record is tagged with language and script metadata, though the same surface form (e.g., ``London'') may appear multiple times when attested in different languages.
-Linking these references---determining that ``Londinium'', ``Londres'', ``Лондон'', and ``\textcn{伦敦}'' all denote the same city---is essential for cross-cultural historical research but remains technically challenging.
+Place names are the connective tissue of geographic knowledge.
+A medieval Arabic itinerary, a colonial-era survey, a modern gazetteer, and a crowdsourced mapping platform may all refer to the same settlement, but the names they record (rendered in different scripts, shaped by different phonological conventions, and subject to centuries of orthographic drift) share no characters on the page.
+The same city appears as ``London'', ``Лондон'', ``\textar{لندن}'', and ``\textcn{伦敦}''; a twelfth-century Hebrew geographical compendium records place names that a modern Arabic gazetteer renders quite differently.
+Linking such references is prerequisite to the construction of integrated geospatial knowledge bases~\citep{hill2006georeferencing} and to the kind of cross-cultural, cross-temporal scholarship that digital humanities aspires to facilitate, yet no existing computational method bridges script boundaries at scale.

-The core difficulty is that place name similarity is fundamentally \emph{phonetic}, not orthographic.
-English speakers recognise ``Munich'' and ``München'' as the same city not because the spellings match, but because the sounds are similar enough to suggest common origin.
-Yet computational approaches to toponym matching have largely relied on string-based metrics (edit distance, Jaro-Winkler) or phonetic algorithms designed for single languages (Soundex, Metaphone for English; Cologne phonetic for German).
-These approaches fail catastrophically when names cross script boundaries: no amount of edit distance tuning will link ``\textcn{東京}'' to ``Tokyo''.
+The fundamental difficulty is phonetic rather than orthographic.
+A speaker recognises ``København'' and ``Copenhagen'' as the same city because the sounds are similar, not because the spellings correspond; yet computational approaches to toponym matching have relied largely on string-based metrics (edit distance, Jaro-Winkler) or phonetic algorithms designed for individual languages (Soundex for English, Cologne phonetic for German).
+These fail at script boundaries: no edit distance metric can relate ``\textcn{東京}'' to ``Tokyo''.
+The problem is not merely theoretical.
+GeoNames alone contains 67 million toponyms in twenty scripts; Wikidata and the Getty Thesaurus of Geographic Names (TGN) add further millions; and the historical sources on which much humanities scholarship depends (travelogues, charter rolls, cadastral surveys) introduce yet more variation in scripts and orthographic conventions for which no systematic computational bridge exists.

-Recent work has applied neural embeddings to geographic entity matching, but existing systems either operate within single scripts, require language identification at inference time, or depend on curated transliteration resources that don't scale to the long tail of historical languages.
-Until now, there has been no system that can place ``Москва'', ``Moscow'', ``\textar{موسکو}'', and ``\textcn{モスクワ}'' (Japanese Katakana) near each other in embedding space using only the raw character sequences as input.